gymrek-lab/TRTools/doc/VIGNETTE-GWAS-TUTORIAL.rst

 You will need the following files and tools to run the imputation step:

 * **Individual-level SNP/indel genotypes (VCF format)**.
 You will need SNP/indel genotypes for your GWAS cohort.
-Either phased or unphased genotypes is fine.
+These can optionally be phased but that is not required, and if unphased Beagle will phase prior to imputation.
 Imputation with Beagle will require these to be in VCF format.
 More on preprocessing genotypes below.

 * **SNP-TR reference panel (VCF or BREF3 format)**.
 You will need a precomputed referene panel that contains phased SNP and TR genotypes from an orthogonal cohort.
 The panel needs to be in either VCF or BREF3 format to be compatible with Beagle.
 We have generated two such panels: